aikopsidas/Pewlett-Hackard-Analysis/README.md

 ## Results:
 ### Employees Set to Retire
   - Bob's manager was not wrong, at this very moment we have 72,458 employees gathering in a wave that will crush the coast of our business

   ![](sum picure here)
   - To top it off, we are losing a hurricane of knowledge with 25,916 Senior Engineers poised to retire (that's is 36% of our soon to be retirees!).

   ![](list of retirees here)
 ### Employees Eligable for Mentorship
   - The total amount of employees eligable for mentorship is 1549

   ![](mentor-eligbility total)
   - Review of those that are eligiable for the mentorship show the highest numbers for Senior Staff and Engineers

   ![](mentor-list here)

 ## Summary:
-Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
+  - How many roles will need to be filled as the "silver tsunami" begins to make an impact?
-How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+    -
 Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?